Multi-photon Monte Carlo event generator KKMCee for lepton and quark pair production in lepton colliders: Structure of the program

 The four-momenta of the FSR photons are generated next in the {\tt m\_GenFSR} object of the {\tt KKarfin } class.
 This is done in the rest frame of the outgoing fermion pair.
 FSR photons are then transformed to the laboratory frame and recorded in the object {\tt m\_Event} of the {\tt KKevent} class.
 This class also provides several methods which help to perform Lorentz transformations on the ISR/FSR photons and fermions.
 All four-momenta in {\tt m\_Event} are encoded using the {\tt TLorentzVector} class of {\tt ROOT} and are handled using methods of the {\tt KKevent} class.
 Let us note that all of the functionality of the {\tt TLorentzVector} class is the same \footnote{This is not surprising as both of them are derived from the {\tt VECTOR} library of {\tt CERNLIB}.} as that of the {\tt KinLib} class in the F77 version of \kkmcee.

 The {\tt m\_GenISR} and {\tt m\_GenFSR} objects generate ISR and FSR multiphoton distributions according to simplified distributions which are next corrected by the MC weight according to the matrix elements of the {\tt KKqed3} and {\tt KKceex} classes.
-In particular, IFI is not yet included at this stage.
+In particular, the initial-final state interference (IFI) is not yet included at this stage.